bgtdevhub/nearmap-widget/builder/README.md

 ### Recommended placement in style

-- Attached to a map widget
+- Attached to a map widget (use built-in search widget)
 - Width : auto
 - Height : auto
 - Snap to bottom